top of page

 Save & Share

-Save an image directly from the VTO with all the details and QR to keep track of the item.
+Using new tech from Apple users can take a screenshot directly from the VTO experience with all the product details and a QR code to keep track of the item.

 share.png